How to Master Phone Photography

 * Mobile tripods.

 Some will use it, but I don’t bother lugging around much stuff with me.
-Consider buying a mobile tripod.
+You should consider buying a mobile tripod.
 They are barely more significant than your mobile device and can bend to any angle.

 *Hold your phone still.